secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 ---

-## Discovering Open TCP Ports
+### Discovering Open TCP Ports

-By default, `Nmap` scans the top 1000 TCP ports with the SYN scan (`-sS`).
+- By default, `Nmap` scans the top 1000 TCP ports with the SYN scan (`-sS`).
 This SYN scan is set only to default when we run it as root because of the socket permissions required to create raw TCP packets.
-Otherwise, the TCP scan (`-sT`) is performed by default.
+- Otherwise, the TCP scan (`-sT`) is performed by default.
 This means that if we do not define ports and scanning methods, these parameters are set automatically.
-We can define the ports one by one (`-p 22,25,80,139,445`), by range (`-p 22-445`), by top ports (`--top-ports=10`) from the `Nmap` database that have been signed as most frequent, by scanning all ports (`-p-`) but also by defining a fast port scan, which contains top 100 ports (`-F`).
+- We can define the ports one by one (`-p 22,25,80,139,445`), by range (`-p 22-445`), by top ports (`--top-ports=10`) from the `Nmap` database that have been signed as most frequent, by scanning all ports (`-p-`) but also by defining a fast port scan, which contains top 100 ports (`-F`).

-#### Scanning Top 10 TCP Ports
+- #### Scanning Top 10 TCP Ports

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 --top-ports=10